 [Statutory Authority: Chapter 18.47 RCW and 2022 c 217.
 WSR 23-18-048, § 246-835-010, filed 8/30/23, effective 10/1/23.]

-WAC 246-835-025 Culturally congruent ancestral practices, training, and education.
-(1) To apply for a birth doula certification, an applicant shall complete culturally congruent ancestral practices, training, and education that demonstrates learned familiarity with clients' cultural practices using culturally congruent care related to birth in client communities where the doula may practice.
-Such training may include, but is not limited to:
+WAC 246-835-025 Culturally congruent care or culturally congruent ancestral practices, training, and education.
+(1) To apply for a birth doula certification, an applicant shall be required to demonstrate knowledge of culturally congruent care or culturally congruent ancestral practices, training, and education that upholds respect for clients’ cultural practices around birth and encourages access to doulas from the same background, religion, culture, and community as the client through community networks and referrals.

+(2)Such training or experience may include, but is not limited to:

-(a) Multicultural, ancestral and culturally congruent care; such as, but not limited to, rebozo use, belly binding, placenta burial, placenta encapsulation, cord burning, lotus birth, development of intuition;
+(a) Ancestral Pathway Only: Experience with ancestral practices such as, but not limited to, rebozo use, belly binding, placenta burial, placenta encapsulation, cord burning, lotus birth, development of intuition;

 (b) History of obstetrics; such as erasure of granny midwives and indigenous birth work;